n1ghtx0w1/n1ghtx0w1.github.io/_posts/2022-08-20-intro-offensive.md

 >I immediately open a new browser tab and navigate to the machine's IP.

->You can find the machines IP here:
+>You can find the machines IP below:

 <img align="center" src="https://raw.githubusercontent.com/n1ghtx0w1/intro-offensive-sec/main/find-ip.png" alt="find-ip" width="600" height="300">